 As at 30 September 2023, the Group's freehold premises were stated at revalued amounts as determined by management.
 Management indicated that valuations were made on the basis of open market value.
 Open market values are determined by considering the current market condition.
 Changes in fair value are recorded in the statement of comprehensive income.
-The Group's policy is to obtain independent valuations for its freehold land and buildings at least every three years, with the last one being done in August 2021.
+The Group's policy is to obtain independent valuations for its freehold land and buildings at least every three years, the latest being August 2021.

-At the end of each reporting period, management update their assessment of the fair value of each property, taking into account the most recent independent valuations.
+At the end of each reporting period, management updates their assessment of the fair value of each property, taking into account the most recent independent valuations.
 Management determines a property's value within a range of reasonable fair value estimates.